 John Stetson was a banker, real estate investor, theatrical manager, and theater owner (he was the owner and manager of the Globe Theatre on Washington Street, destroyed by fire on January 2, 1894).
 Before they married, Kate (Katie) Stokes had been a well-known circus bare-back rider; she was injured in a fall from her horse and took up an acting career in New York City, where she met and married John Stetson in June of 1887.

 By the 1892-1893 winter season, the Stetsons had moved to 461 Commonwealth.
-They also maintained a home on Burgess Point in Beverly.
+They also maintained a home on Burgess Point in Beverly, which he purchased in October of 1893.
 He died in April of 1896 and she died in May of the same year.
 After their deaths, John Stetson’s will (which left his entire estate to Kate Stetson) was the subject of a highly-publicized, protracted, and ultimately unsuccessful challenge by Adah Richmond, an actress, who claimed that she had married him in 1871 and they had never divorced.

 Ellis and Annie Motte resumed living at 389 Beacon during the 1892-1893 winter season, and continued to live there during the 1893-1894 season.
 By the 1894-1895 season, however, they had moved to the Hotel Ludlow (southwest corner of Clarendon and St. James).
 In August of 1895, they purchased and subsequently moved to 138 Marlborough, a four unit apartment building.
 Annie Motte continued to own 389 Beacon and lease it to others.